Toyota Starlet: Fifth generation (P90; 1996)

 The 90-series Starlet shared its platform with the Paseo including suspension, engine, and many other components.
 The RHD Starlet received its own dashboard design with slightly higher center AC outlets, while the LHD version shares its dashboard with Tercel and Paseo.

 The Starlet EP91 came to Europe in the second quarter of 1996.
-Although basically, all European models were 1.3 XLi with a 75 PS version of the 4E-FE engine, they were marketed under different name across Europe.
+Although basically, all European models were 1.3 XLi with a 75 PS version of the 4E-FE engine, they were marketed under different model grades across Europe.
 Initially, the UK models were the base 1.3 Sportif and the upmarket 1.3 CD (with standard CD-player and sunroof).
 In 1998, the UK lineup was revised with base 1.3 S, sporty 1.3 SR (with lowered suspension, spoiler, and sport exhaust), and loaded 1.3 GLS.
 The French models were Base, GL, and GLS.
 In Switzerland, the upgraded model similar to GLS is called 1.3 Crystal, while in Norway is called SLi.
-All of high-grade models have driver's side SRS airbag, tachometer, front power windows, rear headrests, and colored bumpers.
-ABS and Sunroof are options.
+All of high-grade models have driver's side SRS airbag, tachometer, front power windows, rear headrests, and coloured bumpers.
+ABS and Sunroof were optional.
+In Belgium, available trim levels were XS and XT, with the XT featuring a center console, power steering, full wheel covers, and body-coloured bumpers as standard over the XS.
+The XT model also had more available optional extras, such as a power sunroof, ABS, and "Comfort Pack" (power-operated front windows, central locking, immobilizer, tachometer, and 3 additional outboard grab handles).

 The only generation sold new in Australia, the EP91 Starlet was available from March 1996 to December 1999, originally under three trim levels, the base three-door Life, sporty three-door Group X and luxury five-door Style.
 In 1997, a five-door version of the Life was introduced.
 During 1998, the Group X and Style models were dropped, and the Life gained a driver's airbag as standard equipment.
 When first sold in Australia, the Starlet suffered from higher pricing in its category, but sold well later on after Toyota entered a small-car price cut war, competing against the Hyundai Excel and Ford Festiva.

 Minor changes with new front bumpers, grille, tail lights and revised interior fabric were new for 1998 Japanese market models.
 Production of the Starlet ended in July 1999, just after the launch of the Yaris.

 This model was not offered for the Indonesian market; the previous EP81 Starlet was instead succeeded by the Soluna sedan in 2000.
 At the time, Toyota's hatchback segment in Indonesia went into hiatus until 2006, when the second-generation Yaris was introduced and marketed as a spiritual successor of the Starlet.